 4) All students must practice social distancing of six feet as recommended by the CDC when entering the building, in the classroom (as space allows), in the hallways, and/or if a line is needed.

-6) Students are expected to wear their own personal face covering and refrain from sharing face coverings with others.
+5) Students are encouraged to wear their own personal face covering and refrain from sharing face coverings with others.

 Parent/Guardian Responsibility in Monitoring Student Health